What are bookmarks?

-In this release of the bookmarks, there are a few limitations and considerations to keep in mind.
+In this release of bookmarks, there are a few limitations and considerations to keep in mind.

-- Most Power BI visuals should work well with bookmarking.
-If you run into trouble with bookmarking and a Power BI visual, contact the creator of that Power BI visual and ask them to add support for bookmarks to their visual.
+- Most Power BI custom visuals should work well with bookmarking.
+If you run into trouble with bookmarking and a Power BI custom visual, contact the creator of that visual and ask them to add support for bookmarks.

 - If you add a visual on a report page after creating a bookmark, the visual will be displayed in its default state.
 This also means that if you introduce a slicer into a page where you previously created bookmarks, the slicer will behave in its default state.

 - Generally, your bookmarks will not be affected if the report designer updates or republishes the report.
 However, if the designer makes major changes to the report, such as removing fields used by a bookmark, then you will receive an error message the next time you attempt to open that bookmark.